earthobservations/wetterdienst/docs/usage/cli.rst

       --station=<station>           Comma-separated list of station identifiers
       --latitude=<latitude>         Latitude for filtering by geoposition.
       --longitude=<longitude>       Longitude for filtering by geoposition.
-      --number=<number>             Number of nearby stations when filtering by geoposition.
+      --rank=<rank>                 Rank of nearby stations when filtering by geoposition.
       --distance=<distance>         Maximum distance in km when filtering by geoposition.
       --date=<date>                 Date for filtering data.
 Can be either a single date(time) or an ISO-8601 time interval, see https://en.wikipedia.org/wiki/ISO_8601#Time_intervals.